AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/oauth-with-azure-active-directory-for-dynamics-crm.md

 ---
 unique-page-id: 37357059
-description: OAuth with Azure Active Directory for Dynamics CRM - Marketo Measure - Product Documentation
+description: OAuth with [!DNL Azure Active Directory] for Dynamics CRM - [!DNL Marketo Measure] - Product Documentation
-title: OAuth with Azure Active Directory for Dynamics CRM
+title: OAuth with [!DNL Azure Active Directory] for Dynamics CRM
 exl-id: 0a2f6b29-541d-4965-a460-e6f19b934edb
 ---
-# OAuth with Azure Active Directory for Dynamics CRM {#oauth-with-azure-active-directory-for-dynamics-crm}
+# OAuth with [!DNL Azure Active Directory] for Dynamics CRM {#oauth-with-azure-active-directory-for-dynamics-crm}

-## Who’s Affected {#who-s-affected}
+## Who's Affected {#who-s-affected}

-This setup is for new Marketo Measure customers using Dynamics CRM with an Azure Active Directory (AAD) account, or for customers that want to migrate from their legacy username and password login to Azure Active Directory with OAuth.
+This setup is for new [!DNL Marketo Measure] customers using Dynamics CRM with an [!DNL Azure Active Directory] (AAD) account, or for customers that want to migrate from their legacy username and password login to [!DNL Azure Active Directory] with OAuth.

 >[!NOTE]
 >
->For both of these scenarios, AAD is set up here to facilitate connecting your Dynamics instance in Marketo Measure as a Data Provider.
+>For both of these scenarios, AAD is set up here to facilitate connecting your Dynamics instance in [!DNL Marketo Measure] as a Data Provider.

 ## Set Up New Application {#set-up-new-application}